Serfdom: Villeins

+more rights and were of a higher status than the lowest serf.
+They had to work on the demensne (their lords farm) in return for receiving small plots of land, to support their family.

+Villeins were not freemen, for example they and their daughters were not allowed to marry without their lords permission.

-Like other types of serfs, villeins had to provide other services, possibly in addition to paying rent of money or produce.
-Villeins were somehow retained on their land and by unmentioned manners could not move away without their lord's consent and the acceptance of the lord to whose manor they proposed to migrate to.
-Villeins were generally able to hold their own property, unlike slaves.
-Villeinage, as opposed to other forms of serfdom, was most common in Continental European feudalism, where land ownership had developed from roots in Roman law.
+They could not move away without their lord's consent and the acceptance of the lord to whose manor they proposed to migrate to.
+Villeins were generally able to hold their own property, unlike slaves (serfs).Villeinage, as opposed to other forms of serfdom, was most common in Continental European feudalism, where land ownership had developed from roots in Roman law.

 A variety of kinds of villeinage existed in Europe in the Middle Ages.
 Half-villeins received only half as many strips of land for their own use and owed a full complement of labour to the lord, often forcing them to rent out their services to other serfs to make up for this hardship.
 Villeinage was not a purely uni-directional exploitative relationship.
 In the Middle Ages, land within a lord's manor provided sustenance and survival, and being a villein guaranteed access to land, and crops secure from theft by marauding robbers.
-Landlords, even where legally entitled to do so, rarely evicted villeins because of the value of their labour.
+Landlords, even where they were legally entitled to do so, rarely evicted villeins because of the value of their labour.
 Villeinage was much preferable to being a vagabond, a slave, or an unlanded labourer.

 In many medieval countries, a villein could gain freedom by escaping from a manor to a city or borough and living there for more than a year; but this action involved the loss of land rights and agricultural livelihood, a prohibitive price unless the landlord was especially tyrannical or conditions in the village were unusually difficult.

-In medieval England, two types of villeins existed–villeins regardant that were tied to land and villeins in gross that could be traded separately from land.
+In medieval England, two types of villeins existed – villeins regardant that were tied to land and villeins in gross that could be traded separately from land.

 Bordars and cottagers

 In England, the Domesday Book, of 1086, uses bordarii (bordar) and cottarii (cottar) as interchangeable terms, cottar deriving from the native Anglo-Saxon tongue whereas bordar derived from the French.

-Status-wise, the bordar or cottar ranked below a serf in the social hierarchy of a manor, holding a cottage, garden and just enough land to feed a family.
+Status-wise, the bordar or cottar ranked below a villein in the social hierarchy of a manor, holding a cottage, garden and just enough land to feed a family.
 In England, at the time of the Domesday Survey, this would have comprised between about 1 and 5 acre.
 Under an Elizabethan statute, the Erection of Cottages Act 1588, the cottage had to be built with at least 4 acre of land.
-The later Enclosures Acts (1604 onwards) removed the cottars' right to any land: "before the Enclosures Act the cottager was a farm labourer with land and after the Enclosures Act the cottager was a farm labourer without land".
+The later inclosure acts (1604 onwards) removed the cottars' right to any land: "before the Enclosures Act the cottager was a farm labourer with land and after the Enclosures Act the cottager was a farm labourer without land".

 The bordars and cottars did not own their draught oxen or horses.
 The Domesday Book showed that England comprised 12% freeholders, 35% serfs or villeins, 30% cotters and bordars, and 9% slaves.